A Loved One's Addiction & Intervention

 The other avenue to overcome when supporting a loved one struggling with addiction is best applied when all attempts have failed.
 In many cases, the inability to offer assistance is not due to your limitations but rather the person’s resistance to accepting it.
 They find it difficult to accept help for whatever reason there is.

 When all else fails, one option is to enlist the assistance of a drug or alcohol interventionist to facilitate a family intervention.
 However, even if this endeavour proves unsuccessful, one final step remains: withdrawing all financial and emotional support.
-It’s essential to include a stipulation that contact remains an option for the misuser if they decide to seek help.
+It’s essential to include a stipulation that contact remains an option for the person if they decide to seek help.

 Ahand preventing communication.